-A program volunteer is a “hands on” assistant to Youth Challenge participants.
-Volunteers are paired one-on-one with a YC partner at each activity and do what is needed to best meet the physical and personal needs of participants.
-A program volunteer reports directly to the Director of Volunteer Services and other Program Staff and serves at their discretion.
+A program volunteer is a “hands-on” assistant to Youth Challenge participants.
+Volunteers are paired one-on-one with a YC partner at each activity to help them adapt the day’s program while serving as a mentor, coach and friend in the process.
+Program volunteers report directly to the Director of Program & Volunteer Services and other Program Staff and serves at their discretion.

 To become a YC program volunteer you must:

 - Be trained to work with and to meet the needs of children with physical disabilities.
 Training sessions are held prior to each program season.

 - Be able to provide your own transportation to and from programs.